 Topping

-3. Mix sour cream (or sour milk or yogurt) with vanilla and set aside.
+- Mix in sour cream (or sour milk or yogurt) and vanilla.

 Sour Cream Coffee Cake (Dick’s narrative)